-^{78 2022} NAIC Annual Statement Instructions Property/Casualty (Appendix 1.1).
+^{84 2023} NAIC Annual Statement Instructions Property/Casualty (Appendix 1.1).

-79 SSAP No. 62R, paragraph 40 (Appendix IV).
+85 SSAP No. 62R, paragraph 40 (Appendix IV).

-Report to the Casualty Actuarial Task Force of the National Association of Insurance Commissioners.
-80 While the scope of the SAO does not include an evaluation of risk transfer or an assessment of the appropriateness of the accounting treatment of the reinsurance contracts of a company, the Appointed Actuary may review the procedures that the company utilizes to determine risk transfer for its reinsurance contracts in order to be in a position to properly apply the NAIC SAO Instructions.
+In 2022, the Academy updated its 2007 practice note, Reinsurance Attestation Supplement 20-1: Risk Transfer Testing Practice Note, which was itself an update to its 2005 Risk Transfer in P&C Reinsurance: Report to the Casualty Actuarial Task Force of the National Association of Insurance Commissioners.
+86 While the scope of the SAO does not include an evaluation of risk transfer or an assessment of the appropriateness of the accounting treatment of the reinsurance contracts of a company, the Appointed Actuary may review the procedures that the company utilizes to determine risk transfer for its reinsurance contracts in order to be in a position to properly apply the NAIC SAO Instructions.

-• The NAIC has previously investigated certain "Risk Limiting" reinsurance contracts due to concerns that the level of risk transfer is not clear as a result of certain loss sensitive features.
-If the Appointed Actuary does perform an analysis of such contracts, the Appointed Actuary may want to investigate any loss sharing features (such as sliding scale commissions) in the analysis.
+The NAIC has previously investigated certain "Risk Limiting" reinsurance contracts due to concerns that the level of risk transfer is not clear as a result of certain loss sensitive features.
+If the Appointed Actuary does perform an analysis of such contracts, the Appointed Actuary may want to investigate any loss-sharing features (such as sliding scale commissions) in the analysis.